God of War (2018 video game): Television series

 In March 2022, it was reported that a live action television series was said to be in development at Amazon Prime Video by Mark Fergus, Hawk Ostby, and Rafe Judkins.
-During an investor briefing in May 2022, Sony Interactive Entertainment president Jim Ryan confirmed that a God of War television series was in development for Prime Video.
-The series was officially ordered in December 2022.
-The adaptation is being produced by Sony Pictures Television and Amazon Studios in association with PlayStation Productions, and it will premiere on Prime Video in more than 240 countries and territories worldwide.
-It is being written by Fergus and Ostby, with Judkins serving as showrunner, who will all also be executive producers.
-Other executive producers include Barlog, PlayStation Productions' Asad Qizilbash and Carter Swan, Santa Monica Studio's Yumi Yang, and Vertigo Entertainment's Roy Lee.
-Santa Monica Studio's Jeff Ketcham will serve as a co-executive producer.
+During an investor briefing that May, Sony Interactive Entertainment president Jim Ryan confirmed that a God of War television series was in development for Prime Video.
+The series was officially ordered in December 2022 and is being produced by Sony Pictures Television and Amazon Studios in association with PlayStation Productions, and it will premiere on Prime Video in more than 240 countries and territories worldwide.
+Executive producers include Barlog, PlayStation Productions's Asad Qizilbash and Carter Swan, Santa Monica Studio's Yumi Yang, and Vertigo Entertainment's Roy Lee, with Santa Monica Studio's Jeff Ketcham serving as a co-executive producer.
 The series will adapt the Norse era, beginning with the events of the 2018 installment.

-Amazon Studios' Head of Television, Vernon Sanders, assured that the series would stay true to the game.
-Implying that there could be multiple seasons, Sanders also said that the "emotional core" of the first season, and series as a whole, would be the father-and-son story.
+Amazon Studios's Head of Television, Vernon Sanders, assured that the series would stay true to the game.
+Implying that there could be multiple seasons, Sanders said that the "emotional core" of the first season, and series as a whole, would be the father-and-son story.
+Qizilbash stated that they would apply the same amount of care that they did with the television adaptation of The Last of Us, stating that they would be telling the whole story of the game, as without the time constraints of a film, they have multiple episodes to be able to tell the story.

+The series was originally being written by Fergus and Ostby, with Judkins serving as showrunner, who were all also going to be executive producers.
+By January 2024, writing was underway.
+In October, however, it was reported that while multiple scripts for the first season had been completed and although both Sony and Prime gave praise, Fergus, Ostby, and Judkins left the project as the studios wanted to start over and go in a different direction.
+Prolific creator and showrunner Ronald D. Moore was then hired on as the series writer, showrunner, and as an executive producer.
+In March 2025, Moore revealed that Amazon had ordered two seasons of the series.